Taschen: Taschen Basic Art

+Taschen’s Basic Art series, launched in 1985 with a monograph on Salvador Dalí, has become one of the publisher’s best-known and longest-running collections.
+Conceived as an affordable introduction to major figures in art history, each volume combines accessible texts with high-quality reproductions and is typically published in multiple languages.
+Over time the series has expanded to include more than 100 titles, covering artists from the Renaissance to contemporary practice, including Leonardo da Vinci, Frida Kahlo, Jean-Michel Basquiat, and Yayoi Kusama.
+The books are widely distributed in museums, bookstores, and academic settings, and have been credited with helping to democratise access to art publishing by offering scholarly yet inexpensive surveys to a global readership.

+The Basic Art series now also incorporates the basic architecture books.

 Bibliotheca Universalis

 Taschen's Bibliotheca Universalis is a series of famous artworks in an affordable (about 15 euros) hardback format (14 x 19.5 cm).
 They are generally multilingual, with English, German and French texts and legends.
-Some books are also published in Spanish, Italian and Portuguese.
+Some books are also published in Spanish, Italian and European Portuguese.

 Taschen Basic Architecture

 Taschen Basic Architecture is a series of books on architects published by Taschen.
 Each book looks at a different architect, with a biography and pictures of their work.